citizensadvice/react-manage-focus/README.md

 ### `useNewRecord(id: Object | string | number | symbol) : boolean`

-This will return if the component should be considered a new record.
+This will return true if the component should be considered a new record.

 You can then use this to set the `autoFocus` attribute on a suitable element.